neetimunshi11/docker-java-webapp-simple/Readme.md

-## Simple Java Application with ockerfile and Jenkinsfile for CICD pipeline demo
+## Simple Java Application with Dockerfile and Jenkinsfile for CICD pipeline demo

-This repository contains a simple java web application that would just print IP address and hostname of  container .
+This repository contains a simple java web application that would just print container ID on K8s cluster .